hashicorp/nomad/website/source/api/allocations.html.md

 #### Field Reference

-- `TaskStates` - A map of tasks to their current state and the latest events that have effected the state.
+- `TaskStates` - A map of tasks to their current state and the latest events that have effected the state. `TaskState` objects contain the following

-    A task can be in the following states:
+  fields:

+    - `State`: The task's current state.
+It can have one of the following
+      values:

         - `TaskStatePending` - The task is waiting to be run, either for the first time or due to a restart.

         - `TaskStateRunning` - The task is currently running.

         - `TaskStateDead` - The task is dead and will not run again.

-    Further the state contains the `StartedAt` and `FinishedAt` times of the task. `StartedAt` can be updated multiple times if the task restarts but `FinishedAt` is set only when the task transitions to `TaskStateDead`
+    - `StartedAt`: The time the task was last started at.
+Can be updated through restarts.

+    - `FinishedAt`: The time the task was finished at.

+    - `LastRestart`: The last time the task was restarted.

+    - `Restarts`: The number of times the task has restarted.

     - `Events` - An event contains metadata about the event.
 The latest 10 events are stored per task.
 Each event is timestamped (unix nano-seconds) and has one of the following types:

         - `Setup Failure` - The task could not be started because there was a failure setting up the task prior to it running.

         - `Driver Failure` - The task could not be started due to a failure in the driver.

         - `Started` - The task was started; either for the first time or due to a restart.

         - `Terminated` - The task was started and exited.

         - `Killing` - The task has been sent the kill signal.

         - `Killed` - The task was killed by an user.

         - `Received` - The task has been pulled by the client at the given timestamp.

         - `Failed Validation` - The task was invalid and as such it didn't run.

         - `Restarting` - The task terminated and is being restarted.

         - `Not Restarting` - the task has failed and is not being restarted because it has exceeded its restart policy.

         - `Downloading Artifacts` - The task is downloading the artifact(s)
         - specified in the task.

         - `Failed Artifact Download` - Artifact(s) specified in the task failed to download.

         - `Restart Signaled` - The task was singled to be restarted.

         - `Signaling` - The task was is being sent a signal.

         - `Sibling Task Failed` - A task in the same task group failed.

         - `Leader Task Dead` - The group's leader task is dead.

         - `Driver` - A message from the driver.

         - `Task Setup` - Task setup messages.

+        - `Building Task Directory` - Task is building its file system.

         Depending on the type the event will have applicable annotations.